 Evening cruises are a popular way to take in the spectacular sunsets along this western coastline.
 A snorkeling expedition during the day is an equally enjoyable option.

 Aruba is a snorkeler’s paradise and you don’t want to miss amazing sites such as the Antilla Wreck.
 This scuttled World War II German cargo ship is not just for scuba divers, as you can take in its colorful fish and coral from the surface.

 The same cruise may also take you to Catalina Bay, where the fish are tame enough to swim all around you.
 The clear, shallow water is a great place to take photos as well as being perfect for less confident swimmers.

 Eagle Beach is a perfect stretch of white sand and one of Aruba’s best beaches.
 It sits on the northwest coast, only a short hop and skip from the capital of Oranjestad.

 The gnarled and photogenic fofoti trees in the sand on the water’s edge are a distinctive feature of Aruba.
 They are very similar to the divi divi trees that are native to the ABC Islands.

 Looking like giant bonsai trees with their wind-twisted trunks, they’re a photographer’s dream at sunset.

 Lapping the white sand of Eagle Beach is calm turquoise water, perfect for swimming, snorkeling and kayaking.
+Visiting is one of the best things to do in Aruba with kids.
 Bars and restaurants line the land side, but the beach is long enough to absorb plenty of visitors.

 Enjoy a Quiet Moment at Alto Vista Chapel